What does the Bible say about self-worth?

 • You are worth dying for (John 3:16-17).

 Notice that these are truths of what God has done for us.
 He made us, chose us, and He offers us forgiveness of sins and eternal life with Him.
 Our self-made "self-worth" is something that changes and fluctuates with our moods, our daily circumstances, and what people say.
-Our "self-worth" is distorted by unhealthy, sinful influences.
+Our sense of self-worth can be distorted by unhealthy, sinful influences.
 But what would happen if we allowed ourselves to find our worth in how GOD values us?

 Remind yourself of that list above.
 You are an awe-inspiring, unique creation of God whom He loves enough to sacrifice His Son for so that you can be a part of His family forever.
-Well, taking all that into account, there's really no limit to our worth in God's eyes, is there?
+Taking all that into account, there's really no limit to our worth in God's eyes, is there?

 ALSO SEE: